janstary/vms/README.md

 (which means, roughly, that a photon has at least 10% chance of being absorbed);
 the higher the absorption the better.

-In `./excited/report`, you will see that
+In `./excited/report` then, you will see that

 ```
 molecule 2 from ./excited/molecule.000002: eval 0.039725